nglm/graphapp/README_MJO_visualization.md

 The `MJO visualization` page allows the user to analyse the MJO forecasts, the interpretation of the forecasts made by the `PersiGraph` method, and to interact with both the raw data and the clustered data in order to effortlessly get the most relevant interpretation of the data according to a domain expert.

-This page is divided into 3 mains sections, the top bar, the side bar and the plots.
+The `MJO visualization` page is divided into 3 mains sections, the top bar, the side bar and the plots.

-Before trying to visualize your plots, make sure you have added the data in the `GraphApp/data/data` folder, as `.txt` files.
+Before to visualizing plots, make sure you have added the data in the `GraphApp/data/data` folder, as `.txt` files.

+In case of unexpected behaviour, reload the page, some computations must have conflicted.

 Top bar
 -------------------------------------------------------------------------------